Throw Momma from the Train: Plot

+After Momma recognizes Larry on a news report about Margaret's death, she calls the police.
+Larry decides to flee by train to Mexico, with Owen accompanying him and bringing Momma along.
+During the journey, Larry finally loses patience with Momma after she gives him writing advice.
+He follows her to the caboose intending to kill her, but Owen and Larry have second thoughts.
+Momma attacks Larry and falls from the train, but Larry and Owen save and pull her back aboard.
+Grateful to Owen, she nevertheless kicks Larry off the train.

+While recovering in hospital, Larry learns that Margaret is alive.
+She accidentally fell overboard, was rescued by a Polynesian fisherman whom she now intends to marry, and has sold the film rights to her ordeal for $1.5 million.
+An exasperated roommate tells Larry to stop obsessing over Margaret and focus on himself.
+After a nightmare in which he strangles Margaret before realizing he is strangling himself, Larry overcomes his writer's block and begins writing a novel based on his experiences with Owen.

-A year later, Larry has finished a novel based on his experiences with Owen and Mrs. Lift, titled Throw Momma from the Train.
-Owen visits and reveals that his mother has died (albeit naturally) and that he is going to New York City for the release of his own book.
-Owen's book is also about their experiences together.
-Thinking that his book has been scooped once again, an enraged Larry proceeds to strangle him, but stops when Owen reveals that his book is a children's pop-up book called Momma, and Owen, and Owen's Friend, Larry with the story drastically altered to be suitable for children.
+A year later, Larry has nearly finished the novel and reconciled with Beth.
+Owen visits and reveals that Momma has died of natural causes and that he is heading to New York City for the launch of his own book, Momma, and Owen, and Owen's Friend, Larry, also based on their experiences.
+Believing his idea has been stolen again, an enraged Larry begins strangling Owen until he discovers that the book is a children's pop-up book presenting a sanitized version of events and ending with Larry, Owen, and Momma sharing a picnic.

-Months later, Larry, Owen, and Larry's girlfriend Beth vacation together in Hawaii, reflecting on the final line of Larry's book.
-Larry and Owen's books have now become best-sellers, making them both successful writers, as well as close friends.
+Months later, Larry's own novel, Throw Momma from the Train, has become a bestseller, and he, Owen, and Beth vacation together in Hawaii.

 Cast

-Farley Granger and Robert Walker appear via archive footage from Strangers on a Train as Guy Haines and Bruno Anthony, respectively.
+Farley Granger and Robert Walker appear via archive footage from Strangers on a Train as Guy Haines and Bruno Antony, respectively.
 Oprah Winfrey also appears as herself in a fictional episode of The Oprah Winfrey Show.

 Production

-In June 1987, Warner Bros. and Orion Pictures made a trade-off agreement to facilitate the filming of the movie, as well as the development of Arthur 2: On the Rocks, which was supplied for Warner Bros., and the deal was provided by producer Larry Brezner, who produced the movie as well as the original Arthur, and in return for permission to use footage and the premise from Strangers on a Train, a 1951 Warner Bros. film, Brezner's production company surrendered the remake and sequel rights of the 1981 film Arthur to Warner Bros., which the original Arthur rights were jointly owned by Rollins, Joffe, Morra and Brezner and Warner Bros., and the Warners could not have proceeded with the Arthur sequel without the consent of Brezner's company.
+In June 1987, Warner Bros. and Orion Pictures made a trade-off agreement to facilitate the filming of the movie, as well as the development of Arthur 2: On the Rocks, which was supplied for Warner Bros. and the deal was provided by producer Larry Brezner, who produced the movie as well as the original Arthur and in return for permission to use footage and the premise from Strangers on a Train, a 1951 Warner Bros. film, Brezner's production company surrendered the remake and sequel rights of the 1981 film Arthur to Warner Bros., which the original Arthur rights were jointly owned by Jack Rollins, Charles H. Joffe, Buddy Morra and Brezner and Warner Bros., and Warners could not have proceeded with the Arthur sequel without the consent of Brezner's company.